linuxboot/book/src/intro.md

 uses BusyBox to provide a much larger suite of Linux tools allowing it to also be used as a recovery environment.

-There are several other active projects based on the same idea:
+Many other implementations exist independently of the project:

 - [petitboot](https://github.com/open-power/petitboot) under the OpenPOWER
   project originally targeting the PS3